 Humans in every country consume meat, but some countries stand out from the rest and eat much more meat than others.
 How do you think your country ranks?

-According to OECD, America Has the Highest Annual Meat Consumption of 219 Pounds per Capita (OECD)
+America has the Highest Annual Meat Consumption of 271 pounds per capita (Carlisle Technology)

 It’s no secret that Americans love meat; from fried chicken and meatloaf to beef burgers and hot dogs, meat is a staple in the average American’s everyday diet, making America the largest consumer.

-You’ll be as shocked as I was to know that according to the OECD, every year, the average American consumes nearly 220 pounds of meat, nearly twice the amount of the average adult male!
+You’ll be as shocked as I was to know that, according to Carlisle Technology, every year, the average American consumes nearly 271 pounds of meat, nearly twice the amount of the average adult male!

-Australia Comes Second with a per Capita Meat Consumption of 203 Pounds (OECD)
+Australia Comes Next with a per Capita Meat Consumption of 181.8 pounds per capita (82.5 kg) (OECD)

-Following close behind America and its massive meat consumption is Australia, with Aussies eating just 16 pounds less each year.
-The reason for it is that Australia has access to quality meat at cheap prices, especially compared to other countries.
+Following close behind America and its massive meat consumption is Australia.
+The reason for this is that Australia has access to quality meat at low prices, especially compared to other countries.

-Add on the fact that Australia loves throwing things on the barbie, and inevitably the country’s meat consumption has soared.
+Add on the fact that Australia loves throwing things on the barbie, and inevitably, the country’s total meat consumption has soared.

-In Israel, 195 Pounds per Capita of Meat Is Consumed (OECD)
+In Israel, 150 pounds (68 kg) per Capita of Meat Is Consumed (OECD)

-Following closely in Argentina’s footsteps, Israelis consumed 195 pounds of meat yearly.
-However, their preference is chicken and turkey, with fish and lamb being popular choices too.
+However, their preference is chicken and turkey, with fish and lamb meat being popular choices too.

-The Fifth Country with the Highest per Capita Meat Consumption Is Brazil (OECD)
+The Fourth Country with the Highest per Capita Meat Consumption Is Canada (OECD)

 Most Eaten Meat in America

-Despite pork being the most popular meat throughout the world, broiler (chicken bred for meat production) was the most popular meat in America, as each person ate a huge 95.8 pounds per year.
+Chicken has become the most popular meat throughout the world; broiler (chicken bred for meat production) is the most popular meat in America.

-Since 1980, Us Chicken Availability per Capita Has Increased by Double (USDA)
+Since 1980, US Chicken Availability per Capita Has Increased by more than Double (USDA)

 Combine that with chickens’ low price point and health benefits, and it’s really no wonder why Americans eat more and more each year.